fdbeirao/elm-lunch-and-learn/Day2/README.md

 ## Our first interaction

 If we recall back to our requirements, we need to give the user the possibility to edit the contents of the table.
 This means we need to capture this user intention.
-In ELM the way we convey user intentions or ever systems facts is always though a message.
+In ELM the way we convey user intentions or even system facts is always though a message.
 This message will have one of the types defined by our own type `Msg`.
 Right now we have defined `Msg` as `NoOp`:

 ```elm
 ---- MSG ----